RaphaelTurtlePower/objc_ios_guides/Working-with-gesture-recognizers.md

 - (void)viewDidLoad {
    // The onTap: method will be defined in Step 3 below.
    UITapGestureRecognizer *tapGestureRecognizer = [[UITapGestureRecognizer alloc] initWithTarget:self action:@selector(onTap:)];

-   [self.view addGestureRecognizer:tapGestureRecognizer];
+   // Attach it to a view of your choice.
+If its a UIImageView, remember to enable user interaction [self.view addGestureRecognizer:tapGestureRecognizer];
 }
 ```